plackyhacker/plackyhacker.github.io/kernel/double-fetch.md

 In my [first attempt](https://plackyhacker.github.io/kernel/race-2) I used a U/S bit-flipping technique to defeat SMEP.
 Essentially marking the shellcode page as a kernel owned page.
 The ROP chain to do this is quite long and overwrites a substantial amount of stack space.
 This makes recovering the stack more difficult as it overwrites alot of the save return addresses on the stack.

 I decided to use the easier technique, which involves disabling the SMEP flag in the CPU register.
-I prefer the U/S bit-flipping technique because it feels more reliable because changing the `cr4` value to disable SMEP requires you to zero out a single byte, meaning you need to know what the value previously was (which is easy in a debugger, but not really portable). **I might revisit this exploit again to see if I can recover from the former technique!**
+I prefer the U/S bit-flipping technique because it feels more reliable because changing the `cr4` value to disable SMEP requires you to zero out a single bit, meaning you need to know what the value previously was (which is easy in a debugger, but not really portable). **I might revisit this exploit again to see if I can recover from the former technique!**

 ```c
 userBuffer = (char*)malloc(sizeof(char*) * BUFFER_SIZE);